Joey Anderson

-Joseph Thomas Anderson (born June 19, 1998) is an American professional ice hockey forward for the Rockford IceHogs of the American Hockey League (AHL) while under contract to the Chicago Blackhawks of the National Hockey League (NHL).
+Joseph Thomas Anderson (born June 19, 1998) is an American professional ice hockey forward who is currently an unrestricted free agent.
+He most recently played for the Rockford IceHogs of the American Hockey League (AHL) while under contract to the Chicago Blackhawks of the National Hockey League (NHL).
 He also previously played for the New Jersey Devils and Toronto Maple Leafs.

 Playing career

 Amateur

 On April 3, 2014, Anderson committed to play for the USA Hockey National Team Development Program coming out of Hill-Murray School with 50 points that season.
 After graduating from Ann Arbor Pioneer High School, Anderson was drafted by the New Jersey Devils of the National Hockey League (NHL) in the third round, 73rd overall, of the 2016 NHL entry draft.
 After the draft, he decided to stay with Minnesota–Duluth Bulldogs of the National Collegiate Hockey Conference (NCHC).
 In his rookie season with the Bulldogs, Anderson played in the 2017 NCHC Frozen Faceoff championship game where he scored the game-winning goal to help the Bulldogs capture their first title over the University of North Dakota.
 For his efforts, he was named to the NCHC All-Rookie Team and to the NCAA West Region All-Tournament Team.
 The following season, Anderson won the 2018 NCAA Tournament championships with the Bulldogs.